3-Day Slow Living & Intentional Photography Retreat

 If you’re new to shooting film and want to bring your digital as back up you’re also more than welcome to.
 To this day I still personally use my digital camera to light meter and visualise what the shot will look like.

-• Yes, if you’re comfortable doing so.
+Yes, but only if you’re comfortable doing so.
 As this is a relaxed retreat and not a traditional workshop rather than focusing on shooting models, we’ll focus on being open to collaborating with each other and spending time both in front of and behind the lens.

 If you wish to use any of the images for commercial gain an additional fee can be discussed with the location providers.